 “We broke up this mornin’.
 He thinks I’m a drug addict.”

 “Welcome to Hollywood, son.”

-Belushi laughed.
+Belushi laughs.
 “You fucked my three lovelies last night.
 Maybe you ain’t no fag.”

-“Here’s a song fer y’all, ‘A Face in the Crowd’
+“Here’s a song fer y’all, ‘A Face in the Crowd,’ starts singing.

 ‘Before all of this ever went down